wasiur/wasiur.github.io/Publications/README.md

 ## Publications

-Please send me an email if you do not have access to any of the papers.
+Please email me if you do not have access to any of the papers.

 ### Peer-reviewed publications
 15. _Wasiur R. KhudaBukhsh_\*, Hye-Wong Kang, Eben Kenah, and Grzegorz Rempała.
 Incorporating age and delay into models for biophysical systems. **Physical Biology**. arXiv preprint: [https://arxiv.org/abs/2007.00577](https://arxiv.org/abs/2007.00577).
 [Published version](https://iopscience.iop.org/article/10.1088/1478-3975/abc2ab/meta) (Accepted. \*Invited paper)